The Ultimate Guide to One Line Drawing & 129 Ideas For It

 • Inspirations from nature: Whether it’s the outline of a tree or the curves of a mountain range, nature is a great source of inspiration for One line drawing.
 And if you’re feeling adventurous, try drawing your favorite animal in one continuous line.

 • Inspirations from daily life: Look around you, there’s inspiration everywhere.
-From the curves of your coffee mug to the shapes of your favorite book, everyday objects can be transformed into One line drawing masterpieces.
+From the curves of your coffee mug to the shapes of your favorite book, everyday objects can be transformed into single line drawing masterpieces.

 • Inspirations from famous artists: Take a cue from the masters of One line drawing like Pablo Picasso and Wassily Kandinsky.
-Their abstract One line drawings are not only beautiful but also showcase the potential of this art form.
+Their abstract single line drawings are not only beautiful but also showcase the potential of this art form.

 • Draw a One line portrait of your pet (or your favorite animal)